AngelScript

-AngelScript is a game-oriented compiled scripting language.
+AngelScript is an open-source game-oriented compiled scripting language developed by Andreas Jönsson at AngelCode.

 AngelScript features static typing, object handles (similar to C++ pointers but garbage collected via reference counting), object-orientation, single inheritance, multiple inheritance with interfaces.
-Allows operators to be registered and overloaded.
+It allows operators to be registered and overloaded.
 AngelScript can be used with any C++ IDE, such as NetBeans, Geany, and Eclipse.

 C and C++ functions can be called within an AngelScript environment.
-AngelScript's class syntax closely follows C++ classes by design: no proxy functions are required to embed AngelScript in C++ applications easing the two languages integration.
+AngelScript's class syntax closely follows C++ classes by design: no proxy functions are required to embed AngelScript in C++ applications, easing the two languages' integration.
 There are several differences of AngelScript and C++: